 In order to avoid making mistakes, abbreviations should be explained in the target language, without using an equivalent abbreviation.

-What about the times or dates?
+What about times or dates?
 These will be transcribed using the common format in the country of destination.

 To conclude then, we can say that the work of a sworn or certified translator is very serious, it implies a lot of responsibility which, as we can see, can have repercussions in the legal field.
-As such, the sworn translator attests that the translation he or she has made is faithful to the original (including errors), because if these "errors" are corrected, the legal repercussions can be serious.
+As such, the sworn translator attests that the translation he or she has made is faithful to the original, including errors, because if these "errors" are corrected, the legal repercussions can be serious.

-When the error is so significant that it changes the meaning of the document, and since the translator cannot correct it in the original, in this case you can use the Latin word "sic erat scriptum", in English, "thus was it written".
-This indicates that the translator is aware of the error, but in the case of a certified translation it is impossible to correct it.
+When the error is so significant that it changes the meaning of the document, and since the translator cannot correct it in the original, they can use the Latin word "sic erat scriptum", in English, "thus was it written".
+This indicates that the translator is aware of the error, but in the case of a certified translation, it is impossible to correct it.
 As has been stressed on countless occasions, if you need certified translation services, don't entrust it to just anyone, look for the services of a professional translator or a translation group such as our own.
 They are the ones who will be able to know how to handle these "errors" and give your document have the desired legal effects at affordable prices.
 We suggest you come to us!
 As ever, thanks for reading.